Sagittarius-py/Sagittarius-py/README.md

 ## About Me

-I'm a dedicated web developer with a keen interest in JavaScript.
+I'm in progress of Computer Science Studies, web developer with a keen interest in JavaScript.
 I love building applications that solve real-world problems and bring value to users.
 My goal is to create clean, efficient, and maintainable code.
 I enjoy working on both backend and frontend development and am constantly expanding my skill set.